UCL/ECON-CLUSTER/README.md

 Through the CS HPC cluster the Economics Department has access to over 1000 [nodes](http://hpc.cs.ucl.ac.uk/cluster_hardware/).

-Below is description explaining of how members of the Economics faculty can access nodes on the CS cluster.
+Below is description explaining of how members of the Economics faculty can access nodes and run jobs on the CS cluster.
+It is assumed throughout that users already:

+1. Know basic linux shell commands
+2. Know how to write a shell script to submit bach jobs the HPC clusters
+3. Know how to call the desired software in batch mode

+These instructions describe the additional features of the CS HPC cluster users need to know.
+Specifically, these instructions cover:

+1. Registering on the CS cluster
+2. Connecting to the CS cluster
+3. Accessing and interacting with the CS cluster's resources
+4. Accessing Software
+5. Storage on the CS cluster
+6. Policies and Best Practices

-If you need help setting up or run into problems please contact CS support: cluster-support@cs.ucl.ac.uk.
+If you need help setting up or run into problems, please contact CS support: cluster-support@cs.ucl.ac.uk.

-Throughout this document there are links to help pages hosted by the CS department.
+_Note: Throughout this document there are links to help pages hosted by the CS department and the ECON Wiki.
 These pages are password protected.
-To view them you must obtain the username and password either from cluster-support@cs.ucl.ac.uk or from economics.it@ucl.ac.uk.
+To access the CS deparment HPC pagge you must obtain the username and password either from cluster-support@cs.ucl.ac.uk or from economics.it@ucl.ac.uk._

-## 1. Accessing the CS HPC
+# 1. Registering on the CS cluster

+## 1.1.
+Getting registered with Computer Science (CS) Dept

-Like the Economics department, the CS department has two types of account - a departmental account and a HPC account.
+Like the Economics department, the CS department has two types of account:

-### 1.1 Getting registered with Computer Science (CS) Dept
+    + a department account; and,
+    + a HPC account.

-To get a CS department account:
+To get a **CS department account**:

   1. Fill in a Registration Form: Collect a form from Room 4.20 in CS dept or directly from Fatima in Economics IT.
 The key fields to fill on the form are:
     + UCL username